Day Five: Denali NP – Wildlife

 In 2022, the road into Denali National Park will be limited due to the “Pretty Rocks” Landslide creating a road restriction, and a slightly shorter tour.
 The shuttle time is approximately 5 hours roundtrip, including all stops.
 AAU arranges for and includes a picnic style lunch and beverage for the trip.

 Denali is an Athabascan word meaning “The High One”.
 The mountain is officially named Mt.
-McKinley but is also referred to as Denali.
+Denali.
 Mt.
-McKinley is the highest peak in North America at 20,320 feet.
+Denali is the highest peak in North America at 20,320 feet.
 It creates its own weather system and is often covered in clouds.
 Mt.
-McKinley is only visible about 1/3 of the time, so visitors to the park only have about a 30% chance of viewing Mt.
-McKinley.
+Denali is only visible about 1/3 of the time, so visitors to the park only have about a 30% chance of viewing Denali.
 Upon your return, overnight again in the Denali area.

 View our preferred accommodations for this area: